Chocolate Brownie Cookies & Bars

 Instructions

-Mix graham crumbs, coconut, and nuts in a bowl.
-Stir into chocolate mixture.
+Mix graham crumbs, coconut, and nuts; stir into chocolate mixture.

-For icing: cream butter, gradually add confectioners sugar and pudding, then milk.
+For icing: cream butter, add confectioners sugar and pudding, then milk.
 Spread over bars.

 Chocolate Brownies